devosmitachatterjee2018/Project-Course-in-Mathematical-and-Statistical-Modelling/README.md

+## Context
+Ensuring safety of operation is one of biggest challenges for market introduction of autonomous driving vehicles.
+Autonomous vehicle must manage with any kind of traffic scenario that can possibly occur.
+Therefore, to verify autonomous driving, the comprehensive set of traffic scenarios needs to be identified.
+There is need for a mathematical model to determine what should be interpreted as similar scenarios, and what should not be.

 ## Project
 The project aims to find a model and investigate its capability to identify all possible kinds of complex traffic scenarios around autonomous vehicles.